Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

 Visual Studio can do most of the work - it can create the application in the tenant for you.

-1. In Visual Studio, right click on the **AzureKit.Management** project and selected **Publish**.
+1. Assuming you have Visual Studio 2015 still open from the last lab, return to Visual Studio, and right click on the **AzureKit.Management** project and select **Publish**.
 Use the **Prev** or **Next** buttons to move to the **Settings** page.
     Last time you published, you unchecked the **Enable Organizational Authentication** checkbox.
 Now you need to check it: